Elm Seed Bugs

 Health Risks

 Elm seed bugs don't bite, sting, or transmit diseases.
-They emit a mildly unpleasant odor when crushed or disturbed—similar to but milder than stink bugs.
+They emit a mildly unpleasant odor when crushed or disturbed (similar to stink bugs, but milder).

 Property Damage